cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 $$Amount_{fee} = Amount_{inputToken} * swapFee$$

-As the pool collects fees, liquditiy providers automatically collect fees through their propertional ownership of the pool balance.
+As the pool collects fees, liquditiy providers automatically collect fees through their proportional ownership of the pool balance.

 ### Data Structures